zeusta/Docs/extensions/Guide By Business Flow/Point-of-Sale -POS/Magento 1.md

 	They receive the payment from customers and then put the change back to them.
 Those actions happen in turn, again and again, so your store will have cash in as well as cash out.

-**NOTE: **Thís function is available now in Magento 2 and will be updated soon for  Magento 1.
+**NOTE: **This function is available now in Magento 2 and will be updated soon for  Magento 1.